2024 Portuguese legislative election: Results

 The final results of the election were released late on 20 March, when the counting of overseas ballots that constitute four seats was concluded.

 In the closest legislative election in Portuguese history, the Democratic Alliance narrowly won, gathering 28.8 percent of the votes and winning 80 seats.
 The Alliance won all districts in the North Region and recovered their support in strongholds such as the districts of Leiria and Viseu.
 During election day, the Democratic Alliance issued a warning that many voters were casting ballots for the National Democratic Alternative (ADN) due to confusion surrounding the similar name and abbreviation on ballot papers.
 ADN won more than 100,000 votes, with many considering that this confusion between the names may have "stolen" seats from the Democratic Alliance.
 The Socialist Party (PS) won 28 percent of the votes and 78 seats.
 Despite the narrow margin between the Alliance and the Socialists, the PS fell 13 points and lost more than 40 seats compared with the 2022 election.
-On election night, leader Pedro Nuno Santos conceded defeat and said that the PS would now lead the opposition.

 Chega made large gains, winning 18 percent of the vote and receiving nearly 1.2 million votes.
 The party also won 50 seats and received the most votes in Faro district, the first time since the 1991 legislative election that a third party won a district.
 The Liberal Initiative (IL) held on to their eight seats and their vote share from 2022, earning 4.9 percent of the vote; however, the results were below the party's expectations.
 The Left Bloc (BE) also performed below expectations by retaining their five seats from 2022 and winning exactly the same vote share in 2022 at 4.4 percent.

 The Unitary Democratic Coalition (CDU), composed by the Portuguese Communist Party and the Ecologist Party "The Greens", lost seats.
 The CDU won four seats, a decrease of two compared with 2022, and just 3.2 percent of the votes, their worst nationwide electoral performance to date.
 The coalition further lost their historic seat in Beja district; for the first time under democratic rule, it also lost all MPs in the Alentejo region.
 LIVRE received almost the same number of votes as the CDU, winning 3.2 percent of the votes, and electing four seats from Lisbon, Porto and Setúbal districts.
 People Animals Nature (PAN) held its sole seat, held by leader Inês Sousa Real, and won 2 percent of the votes.